Add Users, Set Permissions, and Review Account Plans

 - Select a permission:

 Level This permissions allows a user to do the following: read View, clone, and fork the repository code.
-All public repositories grant all Bitbucket users read permissions automatically.
+All public repositories grant all Bitbucket Cloud users read permissions automatically.
 Read access on a repository also allows users to create issues, comment on issues, and edit wiki pages. write Contribute to the repository by pushing changes directly from a repository on a local machine. admin Can do everything a repository owner can do.
 This means administrators can:

 - Change repository settings.